Rethinking and Exploring String-Based Malware Family Classification in the Era of LLMs and RAG: An Exploratory Study

 We prepare training data for fine-tuning by running the first three modules (\mysec\ref{sec:part1}–\mysec\ref{sec:part3}) on a held-out validation set.
 This ensures the model is exposed to realistic top-\( K \) feature patterns.
 We fine-tune a cost-effective LLM (e.g., \texttt{gpt-4o-mini}) using this structured dataset, optimizing it to interpret retrieval patterns and make nuanced family-level judgments.

-\underline{Overall:} This module completes the exploratory pipeline by testing the final classification layer's ability to reconcile raw string evidence with semantic family-level inference, offering a direct response to the challenge posed in RQ4.
+\underline{Takeaway:} This module completes the exploratory pipeline by testing the final classification layer's ability to reconcile raw string evidence with semantic family-level inference, offering a direct response to the challenge posed in RQ4.